Chuuk Lagoon: Prehistory

-It is not known when the islands of Chuuk were first settled, but archaeological evidence indicates that islands of Feefen and Wééné Islands had human settlements in the first and second century BC.
+It is not known when the islands of Chuuk were first settled, but archaeological evidence indicates that islands of Feefen and Wééné had human settlements in the first and second century BC.
 Later evidence indicates that widespread human settlements appeared in Chuuk during the 14th century AD.

 Colonialism

-The first recorded sighting by Europeans was made by Spanish navigator Álvaro de Saavedra on board of the ship Florida during August or September 1528.
+The first recorded sighting by Europeans was made by Spanish navigator Álvaro de Saavedra on board the ship Florida during August or September 1528.
 They were later visited by Spaniard Alonso de Arellano on 15 January 1565 on board of galleon patache San Lucas.

 As part of the Caroline Islands, Truk was claimed by the Spanish Empire, which made an effort to control the islands in the late 19th century.
-Chuuk lagoon was then inhabited by several tribes that engaged in intermittent warfare, as well as a small population of foreign traders and missionaries.
+Chuuk Lagoon was inhabited by several tribes that engaged in intermittent warfare, as well as a small population of foreign traders and missionaries.
 Spanish control over the islands was nominal.
-The Spaniards stopped to raise a flag over Chuuk in 1886, and returned in 1895 as part of an attempt to assert control and negotiate peace between warring Chuukese tribes.
-No permanent Spanish settlement was ever established, and tribal violence continued until the German colonial era.
+The Spaniards stopped to raise a flag over Chuuk in 1886 and returned in 1895 as part of an attempt to assert control and negotiate peace between warring Chuukese tribes.
+No permanent Spanish settlement was established, and tribal violence continued until the German colonial era.
 The Caroline Islands were sold to the German Empire in 1899, after Spain withdrew from the Pacific in the aftermath of the Spanish–American War.

-During the First World War, The Japanese Navy was tasked with pursuing and destroying the German East Asiatic Squadron and protection of the shipping lanes for Allied commerce in the Pacific and Indian Oceans.
+During the First World War, the Japanese Navy was tasked with pursuing and destroying the German East Asia Squadron and protection of the shipping lanes for Allied commerce in the Pacific and Indian Oceans.
 During the course of this operation, the Japanese Navy seized the German possessions in the Marianas, Carolines, Marshall Islands and Palau groups by October 1914.
-Chuuk then became a possession of the Empire of Japan under a mandate from the League of Nations following Germany's defeat in World War I.
+Chuuk then became a possession of the Empire of Japan under the South Seas Mandate following Germany's defeat.